-There are millions of feral cats in the United States.
-Feral cat population control is a difficult and emotional issue and has been a topic of heated debate for many years.
-PETA has in the past trapped, neutered, returned, and monitored feral cats (and still does, in favorable situations) but not without hesitation and serious concerns.
-Our experiences include countless incidents in which cats suffered and died horrible deaths because they were forced to fend for themselves outdoors, whether “managed” or not, and have led us to question whether these programs are truly in the cats’ best interests.
+There are millions of homeless cats in the United States.
+Addressing this crisis can be overwhelming, and is a difficult and emotional issue for many people.
+Some groups and individuals advocate so-called “trap, neuter, release” programs, in which cats (who are often quite tame, as opposed to being truly feral or unsocialized) are sterilized and then abandoned outdoors instead of being admitted to animal shelters.
+But PETA’s experiences—which include countless incidents in which cats experienced prolonged suffering and died in agony because they were forced to fend for themselves outdoors, whether “managed” or not—have led us to question whether these programs are truly in the cats’ best interests.

 Homeless cats do not die of old age.
-Highly contagious diseases are common, as are infected puncture wounds, broken bones, urinary tract infections, brain damage, internal injuries, attacks by other animals or cruel humans, automobile accidents, and terrible living conditions like freezing or stifling temperatures, scrounging for food, and being considered a “nuisance,” through no fault of their own.
-Moreover, free-roaming cats also terrorize and kill countless birds and other wildlife who are not equipped to deal with such predators.
+Highly contagious diseases are common, as are infected puncture wounds, broken bones, urinary tract infections, internal injuries, attacks by other animals or cruel humans, automobile accidents, and weather extremes or other terrible living conditions, having to scrounge for food, and being considered a “nuisance,” through no fault of their own.
+Moreover, free-roaming cats—no matter how well-fed they are—terrorize and kill billions of birds and small native mammals in the U.S. every year, animals who are not equipped to deal with these non-native predators.

-Each situation is different, but it is never acceptable—no matter how noble the intentions—to feed cats without providing them with medical care, vaccinations, and spaying or neutering.
-Doing so would serve only to endanger the cats and perpetuate the overpopulation crisis and its tragic consequences: the needless deaths of millions of animals every year.
+Each situation is different, but it’s never acceptable to feed cats without providing them with medical care, vaccinations, and sterilization surgeries at the minimum.
+Feeding alone only serves to keep cats in a dangerous situation while also perpetuating the overpopulation crisis and its tragic consequences: the needless suffering and premature deaths of millions of animals every year.

-If you’ve determined that you have the time and resources to manage a feral cat colony, and the cats are in a safe place, i.e., they are isolated from roads, people, and other animals and located in an area where they do not have access to wildlife and where the weather is temperate, please be sure to follow the following minimum guidelines.
+If you’ve determined that you have the time and resources to properly care for a colony of unsocialized (feral) cats, and if the cats are in a safe place (i.e., the climate is temperate and they can be safely contained in a securely enclosed area), please be sure to follow the following minimum guidelines.

-If you notice a cat whose behavior or eating habits has changed, who has dull eyes, a dull coat, or discharge from his or her nose or eyes, or who is lethargic—all possible indicators of bad health—retrap the cat and take him or her to your vet.
-It may help to work out a plan in advance with your vet to provide you with antibiotics for minor health problems.
+If you notice any cats whose behavior or eating habits have changed, who are lethargic, or who have dull eyes, a dull and/or matted coat, or discharge from the nose or eyes—all possible indicators of ill health—retrap them and take them to your vet.
+It may help to work out a plan in advance so that your vet can provide you with medications for minor health problems.

-Find a dry sheltered spot to feed the cats, or build them a covered feeding station (this can simply be a canopy made out of a large domed trashcan lid held up by four wooden posts).
-Locate the feeding station away from sleeping and eliminating areas.
-Feed roughly 5.5 oz. of canned cat food and 2 oz. of dry food per cat each day.
+Feed the cats in a dry, sheltered spot, or build them a covered feeding station.
+(This can simply be a canopy made out of a large domed trashcan lid held up by four wooden posts.)
+Locate the feeding station away from sleeping and elimination areas.
+Feed roughly 5.5 ounces of canned cat food and 2 ounces of dry food per cat each day per cat, and increase that amount during cold weather.
 If the food is gone in 15 minutes, you might need to increase rations.
-If there’s food remaining after an hour, put out less.
+If there’s still food remaining after an hour, put out less.
 To keep bugs at bay, grease the outside of food bowls with cooking oil.
-Remove uneaten food and clean the feeding station every day to prevent attracting other wildlife or irritating human neighbors.
-If it’s not possible to attend to the feeding station every day, buy automatic feeders.
+Remove uneaten food and clean the feeding station every day to avoid attracting other wildlife or irritating human neighbors.
+Clean, drinkable water must be provided daily, and be available at all times.